awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ## Create a JAR file for the AWS Tracker application

-Package up the project into a JAR file that you can deploy to Elastic Beanstalk by using the following Maven command.
+Package up the project into a .jar (JAR) file that you can deploy to Elastic Beanstalk by using the following Maven command.

 	mvn package

-The JAR is located in the target folder, as shown in the following figure.
+The JAR file is located in the target folder.

 ![AWS Tracking Application](images/AWT5png.png)

-## Deploy the application to the AWS Elastic Beanstalk
+## Deploy the application to Elastic Beanstalk

 Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
 An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).

-If this is your first time accessing this service, you will see a *Welcome to AWS Elastic Beanstalk* page.
+If this is your first time accessing this service, you will see a **Welcome to AWS Elastic Beanstalk** page.
 Otherwise, you’ll land on the Elastic Beanstalk dashboard, which lists all of your applications.

 ![AWS Tracking Application](images/SpringBean.png)

-To deploy the *AWS Tracker* application to the AWS Elastic Beanstalk:
+#### To deploy the AWS Tracker application to Elastic Beanstalk

 1. Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
 2. Click **Applications** in left menu, then click the **Create a new application** button.
 This opens a wizard that creates your application and launches an appropriate environment.